SirGarhi/garhis-grotto-foundry/README.md

 #### Mechanics Tab
 * Mark Wounded when hp falls below % - 50
 * Add effect when HP = 0 - Add effect as overlay
-* Check weapon range when attacking - Disabled (Reaction abilities like Attacks of Opportunity become annoying to use with this on)
+* Check weapon range when attacking - Disabled (Reaction abilities like Attacks of Opportunity become annoying to use with this on, if someone is abusing attacking outside their range, there are bigger issues at play)
 * Ability Check Advantage give Skill Advantage - Enabled
 #### Rules Tab
 * Optional Game Rules - Enabled